 Tenmile Canyon, along the I-70 corridor, is a popular recreation area located southwest of the Town of Frisco.
-The area is largely wooded with cliffs, lakes, meadows, wetlands; and homes.
+The area is largely wooded with cliffs, lakes, meadows, wetlands, and homes.
 The Forest Service manages the area except for mining claims and homes around Uneva Lake.
 Its topography ranges from level to very steep and it is bighorn sheep and elk habitat.
-The area is bordered by North Tenmile Creek and Mount Royal area to the north and extends beyond the 3three mile radius in other directions.
-Land Use:
+The area is bordered by North Tenmile Creek and Mount Royal area to the north and extends beyond the three mile radius in other directions.

 The Summit County zoning is NR-2, natural resources, for the Forest Service land, and BC, backcountry, for the mining claims.
 Over 300,000 acres of mining claims in the area are owned and managed by the Forest Service.
-Smaller claims are privately held or owned by the Ecounty.
+Smaller claims are privately held or owned by the county.
 The highway corridor and the home sites, 266 acres around Uneva Lake, are zoned A-1, agricultural.
-The cCounty's designated use for Uneva Lake is Rrural Aarea.
-The I-70 corridor, closer to the Town, is designated as Oopen Sspace and Ddispersed Rrecreation.
+The county's designated use for Uneva Lake is rural area.
+The I-70 corridor, closer to the Town, is designated as open space and dispersed recreation.
 The Forest Service manages the interstate as a scenic byway, the east side of the highway as backcountry recreation, and the west side as pristine wilderness and elk habitat.
 The Uneva Lake area has 10 clustered structures under a private trust.

-Transportation: The forest areas can be accessed from the parking lots at Copper Mountain, Officer's Gulch or the Summit County Recpath, which runs through the area.
-The Uneva Lake area is accessed via a paved County road to a private dirt road on the property.
+The forest areas can be accessed from the parking lots at Copper Mountain, Officer's Gulch or the Summit County Recpath, which runs through the area.
+The Uneva Lake area is accessed via a paved county road to a private dirt road on the property.
 There are no nearby Summit Stage stops.

-Utilities: The Forest Service land and mining claims are not serviced by utilities.
+The Forest Service land and mining claims are not serviced by utilities.
 The Uneva Lake homes are on private wells and septic systems.

-Community Services: The Forest Service land and the mining claims are in the SFEA response area.
+The Forest Service land and the mining claims are in the SFEA response area.
 SFEA provides fire protection for the first 24 hours before the Forest Service takes over.
 Uneva Lake is in the SFEA service area.
 There is a safety concern because there are no fire protection water supply systems, aside from the lake, or approved fire apparatus access roads.
 The Summit County Sheriff's Office provides police protection with its Summit County Rescue Group servicing backcountry areas.

-Open Space, Parks and Recreation: The Tenmile Canyon is an open space buffer between the Town and Copper Mountain.
+The Tenmile Canyon is an open space buffer between the Town and Copper Mountain.
 There are many soft surface trails, the Summit County Recpath, and fishing and rock climbing areas.
-Annexation Considerations:

-No changes to the management direction are anticipated for the Forest Service Hand.
-As there are no water or sewer lines in the vicinity, inclusion in the Frisco Water sService aArea and the Frisco Three Mile Plan
+No changes to the management direction are anticipated for the Forest Service Land.
+As there are no water or sewer lines in the vicinity, inclusion in the Frisco Water Service Area and the Frisco Sanitation District is not feasible unless infrastructure and adequate supplies are provided.
+Frisco Police protection is somewhat feasible: it would greatly expand the department's patrol

-Commented [KK16]: check

-Frisco Sanitation District is not feasible unless infrastructure and adequate supplies are provided.
-Frisco Police protection is somewhat feasible: it would greatly expand the department's patrol zone but would have a limited impact on service load.

-Water Service